dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 500 - 1 Gb    | Numeric and Text   | 60 min
 1 Gb+         | Numeric and Text   | 3 hour+

+The exact time to train also depends on:

+- the type of columns i.e. text vs numeric
+- the type of machine learning task (regression or classification)
+- the number of rows used for training
+- the number of feature columns used for training

 ## Evaluate

-Model Builder by splits the training data into a training set and a test set.
-The training data (80%) is used to train your model and the test data (20%) is used to evaluate your model.
+Model Builder splits the training data into a training set and a test set.
+The training data (80%) is used to train your model and the test data (20%) is held back to evaluate your model.
+Evaluation is the process of using the trained model to make predictions with the new test data, and then measuring how good the predictions are.
+The metrics used for evaluation depend on the ML task.
+Refer to the [model evaluation metrics](resources/metrics.md) guide for more information.

-### Regression (predicting numbers)

-The default metric for regression problems is **RSquared**.
-1 is the best possible value.
-The closer **RSquared** is to 1, the better your model is.

-Other metrics reported, such as absolute-loss, squared-loss, and RMS loss can be used to understand your model, and compare it with other regression models.

-### Classification (predicting categories)
+### Sentiment analysis (binary classification)

-The default metric for classification problems is **accuracy**.
+The default metric for binary classification problems is **accuracy**.
 Accuracy defines the proportion of correct predictions your model makes over the test dataset.
 The **closer to 100%, the better it is**.

 Other metrics reported such as AUC (Area under the curve), which measures the true positive rate vs. the false positive rate should be greater than 0.50, for models to be acceptable.

 Additional metrics such as F1 score can be used to control the balance between precision (ratio of correct predictions to the total predictions of that class) and recall (proportion of correct predictions to the total actual members of that class).

+### Issue classification (multiclass classification)

-When there are more than two categories, are two types of accuracy:
+For problems where data is categorized into multiple classes there are two types of accuracy:

 - Micro-accuracy: the fraction of predictions that are correct across all instances.
-- Macro-accuracy: the average accuracy at the class level
+In the issue classification scenario, this is the proportion of incoming issues that get assigned to the correct category.
+- Macro-accuracy: the average accuracy at the class level.
+In the issue classification scenario, the accuracy is measured for each category, and then these are averaged.
+For this metric, all classes are given equal weight.
+For perfectly balanced datasets (where there are an equal number of examples of each category), micro-accuracy and macro-accuracy are the same.

+The default metric for multiclass classification problems is **micro accuracy**.
+The **closer to 100%, the better it is**.

+### Price prediction (regression)

+The default metric for regression problems is **RSquared**.
+1 is the best possible value.
+The closer **RSquared** is to 1, the better your model is.

+Other metrics reported, such as absolute-loss, squared-loss, and RMS loss can be used to understand your model, and compare it with other regression models.

 ## Improve model performance

+If your model performance score is not as good as you want it to be, you can:

 * Train for a longer period of time.
 With more time, the automated machine learning engine to try more algorithms and settings.

 * Add more data.
 Sometimes the amount of data is not sufficient to train a high-quality machine learning model.

-* Add better data.
+* Balance your data.
 For classification tasks, make sure that the training set is balanced across the categories.

 ## Generated Code + Model

 After the evaluation phase, Model Builder outputs a model file, and code that you can use to add the model to your application.
+ML.NET models are saved as a zip file.
+The code to load and use your model is added as a new project in your solution.
+Model Builder also adds a sample console app that you can run to see your model in action.

 In addition, Model Builder outputs the code that generated the model, so that you can understand the steps used to generate the model.
+You can also use the model training code to re-train your model with new data.

 ## What's next?